NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 ln -s ../sites-available/kge_nginx.conf
 ```

-Afterwards, **https** SSL certification can be applied to the specified KGE server hostname onto the NGINX configuration file following the instructions - specific to NGINX under Linux - for using [CertBot tool](https://certbot.eff.org/) , the SSL configuration tool associated with [Lets Encrypt](https://letsencrypt.org/).

 It is a good idea to validate the `nginx.conf` configurations first by running the nginx command in 'test' mode:

 ```shell